openstack/neutron/doc/source/contributor/internals/quality_of_service.rst

   policy (with all the rules included) from the server.
 After that, the QoS extension applies the rules by calling into QoS driver that corresponds to the agent.
+* For floating IPs, a ``fip_qos`` L3 agent extension was implemented.
+This extension receives and processes router updates.
+For each update, it goes over each floating IP associated to the router.
+If a floating IP has a QoS policy associated to it, the extension uses ResourcesPullRpcApi to fetch the policy details from the Neutron server.
+If the policy includes ``bandwidth_limit`` rules, the extension applies them to the appropriate router device by directly calling the l3_tc_lib.
 * on existing QoS policy update (it includes any policy or its rules change), server pushes the new policy object state through ResourcesPushRpcApi interface.
 The interface fans out the serialized (dehydrated) object to any agent that is listening for QoS policy updates.
-If an agent have seen the policy before (it is attached to one of the ports it maintains), then it goes with applying the updates to the port.
+If an agent have seen the policy before (it is attached to one of the ports/floating IPs it maintains), then it goes with applying the updates to the port/floating IP.
 Otherwise, the agent silently ignores the update.

 Agent side design